Ceratostigma plumbaginoides

+Description

 Growing to 50 cm tall and broad, it is a mat-forming herbaceous perennial with small ovoid leaves and bright blue flowers in late summer and early autumn.
 The leaves may turn red or purple before falling.

+Distribution

+Ceratostigma plumbaginoides is native to eastern China, specifically Beijing and the provinces of Henan, Jiangsu, Shanxi and Zhejiang.
+It is usually found in rocky places, often in foothills.